swatiSsharma/Business-case-studies/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 4. Walmart - Confidence Interval and Central limit theorem (CLT)

-Walmart is an American multinational retail corporation that operates a chain of supercenters, discount departmental stores, and grocery stores from the United States.
+Walmart is an American multinational retail corporation that operates a chain of supercenters, discount departmental stores, and grocery stores in the United States.
 Walmart has more than 100 million customers worldwide.

 #### Business Problem